 If you use WordPress, you’ll want to host on some level of Managed WordPress hosting.
 Managed WordPress hosting offers the configuration, resources and security having a WordPress website requires.
 A little more costly but well worth it – especially if you are not a techie.
 [Here’s who I use and recommend. <=Aff Link and my Affiliate Statement] Did I mention support is crucial?

-BUDGET: Starting $5.00 and up/month.
-With many hosting companies you can get a couple months free by paying annually.
+BUDGET: Starting $35.00 and up/month.
+With many hosting companies you can get a special intro price or couple months free by paying annually.

 Security: SSL Certificates